 Controls compression of information sent between the client and the server using this connection.
-It is also available for classic MySQL protocol and X Protocol connections, and you can optionally specify required, preferred, or disabled.
-When just --compress is specified, the value defaults to --compress=required.
+In MySQL Shell 8.0.14 through 8.0.19 this option is available for classic MySQL protocol connections only, and does not use the options required, preferred, and disabled.
+In those releases, when you specify --compress, compression is activated if possible.
+From MySQL Shell 8.0.20 it is also available for X Protocol connections, and you can optionally specify required, preferred, or disabled.
+When just --compress is specified from MySQL Shell 8.0.20, the meaning is --compress=required.
 See Section 4.3.7, "Using Compressed Connections" for information on using MySQL Shell's compression control in all releases.